jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 Step 1: Obtaining nucleus positions
 -----------------------------------
+To get the best results it is key that the input data somewhat resembles the data being trained on.
+This can often simply be achieved with a little pre-processing ([See here for tips](./PREPROCESSING_TIPS.md).

 Open the OrganoidTracker GUI, load your images and select `Tools` -> `Detect cells in images...`.
 Select the already trained neural network that you want to use. ([See here for how to train a model](./TRAINING_THE_NETWORK.md).
 Find pre-trained models at [our Github page](https://github.com/jvzonlab/OrganoidTracker).)
 You'll end up with a folder containing configuration files.
 Run the `organoid_tracker_predict_positions` script in that directory to put the neural network into action.
 (On Windows, double-click the BAT file.
 On Linux/macOs, run the SH file instead.)
 You'll end up with a file that contains the positions of the cells.
 Load it into the program to see how the neural network performed.

 If you want to debug what the program is doing, open the `organoid_tracker.ini` file and give the `predictions_output_folder` setting a value, for example `test`.
 If you run the script again, it will create a folder with that name (`test` in this example) and place images there indicating how likely it is to find a cell there.

+### Correcting for changed image offsets
+When taking longer time lapse movies, the organoid can slowly slide out of the view.
+For this reason, the microscope user can move the imaged area so that the organoid stays in the view.
+In the time lapse movie, this makes the organoid appear to "teleport": from the edges of the image it jumps back to the center.

+To create links over this "jump", the program would need to create a lot of large-distance links.
+The program will likely refuse to do this.
+To correct for this, *before running the linking process*, open the OrganoidTracker GUI and load the images and positions (`File` menu).
+Then edit the data (`Edit -> Manually change data...`) and edit the image offsets (`Edit -> Edit image offsets...`) of the correct time point.
+Instructions are on the bottom of the window.

 Step 2: Obtaining division scores
 ---------------------------------